Job profile

 Responsibilities

-• Taking care of the health and safety of others.
-This requires knowledge and observation of physiology and anatomy, as well as safe use of premises and equipment.
+• Make sure to take care of your health and and safety of others, and ensure safe use of premises and equipment

-• Carry out self-promotion activities – this can include sending out your CV or photographs and footage, delivering presentations, running workshops or attending auditions and meetings.
+• Carry out self-promotion activities, such as sending out CVs and photographs, delivering presentations, running workshops, and attending auditions and meetings.

 Salary